-On the other side of the Atlantic, the E.U.has implemented the EERP, which was enacted to counter the financial crisis.
-Coenen et al. (2013) used and extended the new area wide model (NAWM), an open economy DSGE model, to evaluate the effectiveness of the EERP.
+On the other side of the Atlantic, the EU has implemented the EERPlan, which was enacted to counter the financial crisis.
+CST used and extended the New Area Wide Model (NAWM), an open economy DSGE model, to evaluate the effectiveness of the EERP.
 As part of the usual routine, fiscal multipliers were estimated and evaluated.
 The model recognizes the presence of non-Ricardian households, nonseparability of government consumption, time to build technology for public capital, distortionary tax rates, and fiscal rules for endogenous fiscal policy.
-The results indicated a high degree of complementarity between public and private consumption and capital.
-Coenen et al. (2013) evaluated the fiscal multipliers based on estimated impulse responses and found that government consumption and investment have the highest multiplier effect on impact.
-Taxes such as consumption, labor income, and social security taxes appear to have minimal effects on output.
-Over a period spanned by 16 quarters, government consumption and investment registers sustained multiplier effects, with its value on the 16th quarter still high at 0.98 and 0.74, respectively.
-The multipliers after 16th quarters for tax-based fiscal policies do not show small improvements relative to initial impacts, validating several studies like Villaverde (2010) and Uhlig (2010).
+The results indicate a high degree of complementarity between public and private consumption and capital.

-While fiscal policy shocks may impact the economy sooner compared with monetary policy, it is important to realize that its effectiveness may be dampened due to implementation delays and, to a certain extent, the exercise of fiscal foresight by rational agents.
-Because public investment programs may include massive provisions on public capital expenditures, delays can have material effects on growth prospects and may exacerbate business cycles.
-This is precisely what Leeper et al. (2010)have argued.
+While fiscal policy shocks may impact the economy sooner compared with monetary policy, it is important to realize that its effectiveness may be adversely affected by implementation delays and, to a certain extent, the exercise of fiscal foresight by rational agents.
+Because public investment programs may include massive provisions on public capital expenditures, delays can have material effects on growth prospects and may affect business cycles.
+This is precisely what LWY have argued.
 Because of implementation delays, output multipliers may be low on impact but may eventually increase after the completion of the project.
-Leeper et al.(2010) computed present value cumulative multipliers given an increase in government investment and low government efficiency parameter at 0.05.
-With a one quarter delay, cumulative output effect is 0.39.
-Consumption and investment effects are both negative.
-With a 3-year delay, output effects are reduced to -0.31, and both consumption and investment remain in negative territory.
-Highlighting the importance of achieving a high degree of government efficiency, an increase in the efficiency parameter leads to higher output and consumption multiplier effects.
-As a result of implementation delays, cumulative investment multiplier remains negative.